openfl/OpenFLDevelopersGuide/keyboard-input/using-the-ime-class.md

 # Using the IME class {#using-the-ime-class}

-The IME class lets you manipulate the operating system’s IME within Flash Player or Adobe AIR.
-Using ActionScript, you can determine the following:
+The IME class lets you manipulate the operating system’s IME within OpenFL or Adobe AIR.
+Using Haxe, you can determine the following:

 • If an IME is installed on the user&#039;s computer (Capabilities.hasIME)